callmeEBi/ASM-Project/README.md

-* a college project for Assembly language
+* a college project for "Machine and Assembly language" course.
 * This project is written in assembly language.
 The program first receives an input from the user and checks whether the given input is a number or a letter.

 * If the input is a number, it determines its type in terms of being positive or negative.